 It started out as any other walk with my terrier, Libby.
 A balmy, early spring day, we took our usual stroll down our driveway, along the main road, and then a quick right onto the quiet, dead-end street next door.
 That’s when I saw it, or I should say them.
-The sight assaulted my eyes, and I couldn’t believe what I saw.
+The sight assaulted my eyes.

 All along a stretch of green grass, before a beautiful pond full of lilies and reeds, were three identical signs: “Do Not Trespass!” all printed in angry red letters.
 In all my years of living in this small Connecticut town, I’d never seen anything like it.